ubinnee/spiral/README.md

 This project is the physical manifestation of my research at **Building 21**, where I investigate the **"Technology of Care."** As an M.Ed. student in Inclusive Education, I am exploring how to move beyond ocular-centric (sight-based) robotics to create more equitable and emotional interfaces.

 * **Knowledge Translation:** Bridging the gap between academic theories of grief and lived sensory experience.
+* **Non-Visual Literacy:** Prioritizing rhythm, heat, and haptics over visual displays to create an accessible ritual for all bodies.
 * **The Pedagogy of the Spiral:** Developing a "loop" of multidirectional healing where we learn from our ancestors while simultaneously teaching our descendants.
-* **Non-Visual Literacy:** Designing for accessibility as a core structural guide, prioritizing rhythm and haptics over visual displays.

 ---